 Gerard is a football coach based in Barcelona

-Gerard Nus is a football coach that has worked for many clubs and national teams in different countries, with experience in the Premier League with Liverpool FC and Brighton Hove Albion FC (England), in the K-League with Jeonnam Dragons (South Korea), in the A-League with Melbourne Heart & Melbourne City (Australia), for Ghana National Team, Elche CF (Spain), Rayo Vallecano (Deputy technical director), Rayo OKC (US as Head Coach).
-Lately Nus worked as head coach of Irtysh Pavlodar FC (Kazakhstan Premier League).
+Gerard Nus is a football coach that has worked for many clubs and national team in different countries, with experience in the Premier League with Liverpool FC and Brighton Hove Albion FC (England), in the K-League with Jeonnam Dragons (South Korea), in the A-League with Melbourne Heart & City (Australia), for Ghana National Team (Africa), Elche CF (Spain), Rayo Vallecano of Madrid (Spain), Rayo OKL (US) and recently as Head Coach of Irtysh Pavlodar (Kazakhstan Premier League) .

 Gerard's career began aged just 14 when he worked as an assistant coach at various football camps for RCD Espanyol.
 His desire to be involved in coaching grew and at the age of 16 he completed a one year coaching course to get the Federation Football Coaching Level 1 (Spanish Federation).
 The following year, he completed his Level 2 coaching certificate, increasing his chances of getting involved in higher level coaching.
 At the time, the Spanish Federation organised 3 main coaching courses: Level 1 qualified coaches to train academy teams; Level 2 qualified you to work with youth teams up to 3rd division level teams; and Level 3 gave coaches the qualification to coach first division teams and national teams.
 It was at the age of 22 when Gerard completed his Level 3 coaching certificate in Huesca (Province of Aragon, near Zaragoza).
 But Gerard wanted to further his studies in football and sport, so he began a degree in Sport Science at age 18 and completed it four years later.